legdba/servicebox/README.md

 Frees all retained references causing the leak.
 Nex GC or Full-GC can reclaim associated heap.

 ###GET /api/v2/env/vars
-Returns all system environmement variables in a JSON map.
+Returns all system environment variables in a JSON map.

 ###GET /api/v2/env/vars/{name}
-Return the value of the system environmement variable {name}.
+Return the value of the system environment variable {name}.

 ###GET /api/v2/env/hostname
 Return the value InetAddress.getLocalHost().getHostName() which is usually good enough as a hostname.